aleen42/PersonalWiki/Programming/JavaScript/Framework/redux/react_and_redux/react_and_redux.md

 };
 {%endace%}

-With those two funtions we have just defined, we can use `connect()` to create the component `VisibleTodoList`.
+With those two functions we have just defined, we can use `connect()` to create the component `VisibleTodoList`.

 {%ace edit=false, lang='jsx', theme='tomorrow'%}
 {/** containers/VisibileTodoList.jsx */}